-17.3.
+18.3.
 Custom SQL for create, update and delete

 Hibernate3 can use custom SQL for create, update, and delete operations.
 The SQL can be overridden at the statement level or inidividual column level.
 This section describes statement overrides.
-For columns, see Section 5.7, "Column read and write expressions".
+For columns, see Section 5.6, "Column transformers: read and write expressions".
+Example 18.11, "Custom CRUD via annotations" shows how to define custom SQL operatons using annotations.